 By making the application process more streamlined, parents are more likely to fill out the application in a timely manner, saving school staff the effort of chasing down forms later.

 Young children are particularly vulnerable to the lifelong effects of poor nutrition.
-As a result, children from birth to kindergarten that are at risk of food insecurity can receive the nutrition they need when they receive reimbursable meals through the Child & Adult Care Food Program (CACFP).
-CACFP in daycare settings provides reimbursement for healthy meals and snacks to food insecure children while in child care.
+As a result, children from birth to kindergarten that is at risk of food insecurity can receive the nutrition they need when they receive reimbursable meals through the Child & Adult Care Food Program (CACFP).
+CACFP in daycare settings provides reimbursement for healthy meals and snacks to food insecure children while in childcare.
 This program plays a vital role in improving the quality of child care and making it more affordable for many low-income families.
 Funding is administered at the federal level by the Food and Nutrition Service (FNS), an agency of the U.S. Department of Agriculture and locally by the Maine Department of Education.Full Plates Full Potential network partners work statewide with both licensed child care providers and unlicensed providers with vouchers at no cost.
 There are income guidelines to participate.
 CACFP reimbursable meals and snacks are available to enrolled children/adults to include infants.
 Children are eligible to receive and daycares are reimbursed for up to two meals and one snack each day.